x-uan-ya/WealthLens/README.md

 ---

-### Client View (planned)
+### Client View

-A future iteration will demonstrate how complex intelligence can be translated into a simpler client-facing experience.
+WealthLens also demonstrates how complex intelligence could be translated into a simpler client experience.

-Relationship Managers receive detailed analysis, while clients would receive understandable explanations of:
+Relationship Managers receive detailed analysis, while clients receive understandable explanations of:

 * What happened
 * How their portfolio may be affected